Let Your Passion Be Single

 But the most obvious fact about praise — whether of God or anything — strangely escaped me.
 I thought of it in terms of compliment, approval, or the giving of honor.
 I had never noticed that all enjoyment spontaneously overflows into praise...

-The world rings with praise — lovers praising their mistresses, readers their favorite poet, walkers praising the countryside, players praising their favorite game...My whole, more general, difficulty about the praise of God depended on my absurdly denying to us, as regards the supremely Valuable, what we delight to do, what indeed we can't help doing, about everything else we value.I think we delight to praise what we enjoy because the praise not merely expresses but completes the enjoyment; it is its appointed consummation.
-(Lewis, Reflections on the Psalms, 94-95).
+The world rings with praise — lovers praising their mistresses, readers their favorite poet, walkers praising the countryside, players praising their favorite game...My whole, more general, difficulty about the praise of God depended on my absurdly denying to us, as regards the supremely Valuable, what we delight to do, what indeed we can’t help doing, about everything else we value.I think we delight to praise what we enjoy because the praise not merely expresses but completes the enjoyment; it is its appointed consummation.
+(94–95).

 That was almost the solution.
 Very close.
 That set my feet to dancing.
 That praise giving glory to God was described by Lewis as not something different from joy but joy in consummation — Oh, that’s so close to having them be one passion.

 Jonathan Edwards: God Gets Glory by Being Known and Enjoyed